virenbajaj/Q-LearningTutorial/README.md

 # Sample Problem
 In this tutorial I will illustrate how this algorithm, i.e, finding an optimal action selection policy for a finite MDP, works to find the best path from a one vertex in a graph to another.
+The problem formulation and images below are taken from [here](http://mnemstudio.org/path-finding-q-learning-tutorial.htm).
 To solidy the problem more, consider a building with 5 rooms, with some doors that connect the rooms, while some of the them open up to the outside of the building.
 Our goal in this problem is to find a way out of the building, given we are placed in a given room.
 Specifically, consider this set up:

 ![alt text](building_pic.gif)